How to create a new hamlet on London's Greenbelt

 High View Farm is a ‘hamlet’ sized scheme presenting minimal intrusion into the rural landscape of farms and nurseries that surround it.
 It adapts sensitively to the orientation of the sun, the sloping topography and the views towards the surrounding countryside.

-Douglas and King are currently working on Construction Package Information and the management contractors have been appointed.
+Douglas and King are currently working on construction management in collaboration with See Building Contractors.

 The design of the houses is authentic to the traditional building forms of the area, historic barns and small industrial buildings thereby reflecting a distinct and contemporary expression of local identity rather than a suburban townhouse pastiche.